Iron(III) chloride: Anhydrous FeCl3

-Myriad other manifestation of the oxophiliicty of iron(III) chloride are available.
-When heated with iron(III) oxide at 350 °C it reactions to give iron oxychloride:
+Reactions of anhydrous iron(III) chloride reflect its description as both oxophilic and a hard Lewis acid.
+Myriad manifestations of the oxophiliicty of iron(III) chloride are available.
+When heated with iron(III) oxide at 350 °C it reacts to give iron oxychloride:

 Alkali metal alkoxides react to give the iron(III) alkoxide complexes.
-These products have more complicated structures that the anhydrous iron(III) chloride.
+These products have more complicated structures than anhydrous iron(III) chloride.
 In the solid phase a variety of multinuclear complexes have been described for the nominal stoichiometric reaction between FeCl3 and sodium ethoxide:

 Iron(III) chloride forms a 1:2 adduct with Lewis bases such as triphenylphosphine oxide; e.g., FeCl3(OP(C6H5)3)2.
 The related 1:2 complex 1=FeCl3(OEt2)2, where Et = C2H5), has been crystallized from ether solution.